axtk/routescape/README.md

 #### `<A>`

 The route link component `<A>` enabling SPA navigation has the same props as the HTML link tag `<a>`.
-Apart from reducing some cognitive load, sticking to the same markup interface allows to quickly migrate from plain HTML links to route links (or the other way around).
+Apart from reducing some cognitive load, sticking to the similar API allows to quickly migrate from plain HTML links to route links (or the other way around).

 ```jsx
 import {A} from 'routescape';